-Here are some simple brain breaks that get kids up and moving and are especially good for vestibular movement.
+Here are some simple brain breaks that get kids up and moving and are especially good for vestibular movement and coordination.

 Washer: stand with feet hip distance apart, arms bent, elbows at your sides.
 Bend your knees slightly, and rotate your torso side to side, like a washing machine doing up some clothes.